Maneekul/Stock-Price-Prediction-by-Transfomer-Model/README.md

-This is my progress of senior project, stock price prdiction "Study from the prices of three models with significantly different prices"
+This is my progress of senior project, stock price prdiction "Study from the prices of three stocks with significantly different prices"